Map Videos Website News

 25%

-(1) “Adjusted EBITDA& and constant currency metrics are non-IFRS measures that are not a recognized, defined or standardized measure under IFRS.
-These measures as well as any other non-IFRS financial measures reported by Kinaxis are defined in the “Non-IFRS Measures& section of this news release.
+(1) “Adjusted EBITDA& is a non-IFRS measure that is not a recognized, defined or standardized measure under IFRS.
+This measure as well as any other non-IFRS financial measures reported by Kinaxis are defined in the “Non-IFRS Measures& section of this news release.

 Key Performance Indicators

-The company&s Annual Recurring Revenue2 (ARR), which includes subscription amounts related to both SaaS and on-premise contracts, rose to $407 million at the end of the quarter, or 17% growth as-reported and 17% in constant currency1.
+The company&s Annual Recurring Revenue2 (ARR), which includes subscription amounts related to both SaaS and on-premise contracts, rose 20% to $447 million at the end of the quarter.

 $USD millions